hasithaa02/Ticketing_chatbot_on_whatsapp/README.md

-# WhatsApp Chatbot-Based Ticketing System 🎫🤖
+# Ticketing Chatbot On Whatsapp

-A multilingual WhatsApp chatbot designed to simplify the ticket booking process, provide information on exhibitions and events, and offer customer support using AI-powered responses.
-The system interacts directly with users on WhatsApp, offering them a seamless and intuitive ticketing experience.
+A full-stack, multilingual WhatsApp chatbot built to streamline the event and ticketing process.
+Designed to provide end-to-end customer interaction, real-time event updates, and AI-powered support via conversational automation.
+This project simulates real-world enterprise use cases with a focus on clean architecture, scalable backend design, and cross-functional development patterns.
 ## Features ✨

 - **Multilingual Support**: Available in both English and Hindi for a wider audience.